Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

-But in case we don’t believe it, let’s do a few basic examples.
+But just in case we don’t believe it, let’s do a few basic examples.
 For the tests we are going to use an ESP32, but it would be the same with another type of processor.
-Also, the specific times we are going to obtain are irrelevant.
-What we want to see are the trends, and certain optimizations that we are going to see very clearly.
+Also, the specific times we are going to get don’t really matter to us.
+What we want to see are the trends, and certain optimizations that we will see very clearly.

-Loop with increment
+Loop with Increment

 Let’s start with a base example, executed on an ESP32.